nnposter/nndefaccts/README.md

 ```
 nmap --script http-default-accounts --script-args http-default-accounts.fingerprintfile=~/http-default-accounts-fingerprints-nndefaccts.lua -p 80 192.168.1.1
 ```
 For more permanent use, you might consider replacing the default fingerprint dataset with this one.
-The default dataset is typically installed as `/usr/share/nmap/nselib/data/http-default-accounts-fingerprints.lua` (on Linux).
+The default dataset is typically installed as `/usr/share/nmap/nselib/data/http-default-accounts-fingerprints.lua` on Linux or `%ProgramFiles(x86)%\Nmap\nselib\data\http-default-accounts-fingerprints.lua` on Windows.

 ## Support
 For help with running script http-default-accounts or Nmap in general, see https://nmap.org/.